Chakradhar-M/EV-Market-Analysis/docs/project_documentation.md

 #### `2.
 Identify the top 5 states with the highest penetration rate in 2-wheeler and 4-wheeler EV sales in FY 2024.`

-In FY 2024, the penetration rate of electric vehicles showed significant variation across Indian states for both 2-wheelers and 4-wheelers:

 > **2-Wheeler Segment:**
 <img src="https://github.com/Chakradhar-M/EV-Market-Analysis/blob/main/resources/plots/2Q1_Top5_States_with_the_highest_Penetration_Rate_in_2_wheeler.png?raw=true" alt="Bottom3 FY 2023" width="650"/>